DeepakPant93/servo/README.md

 # Servo

 Servo is a command line tool that leverages Ansible to install or uninstall applications on remote servers.
-This tool supports a variety of applications including Apache HTTP Server, Nginx, Python, Java, Maven, PostgreSQL, MongoDB, and more.
+This tool supports a variety of applications including Apache HTTP Server, Nginx, Python, Java, Maven, PostgreSQL, MongoDB, Kafka and more.

 ## Features